 Teaching kids about the concept of a sequence is a fairly easy task.
 Sequence is basically completing a task in a certain order.
 So, if we refer to algorithms above, it means putting those instructions in order.
 A great introduction to coding for kids is to learn about sequencing, as this is a core skills that is foundational to many concepts across the curriculum.

 You can easily integrate a lesson on sequencing by reading a popular children’s book or nursery rhyme.
 Break the story into pictures that explain the sequence of events in your book.
 For example, if you are using a popular story such as Little Red Riding Hood, you can ask students to identify the correct order of events when little red goes to grandma’s house.
 This fun printable activity will help kids understand the sequence of a story.

 Have fun with programming for 5 year olds!

 There are so many ways to learn about sequencing!
 Check out our super silly screen free coding activity that is the perfect way to teach a 5 year old to code!

 Mention the word loop to kids and they may already have an idea of what it is about.
 What is a loop?
 Something that goes round and round again and again right?

-An example could be how they arrive at school every day.
+When explaining coding to kindergarten kids, it’s useful if we start with an example of something that they already do every day.
+For loops, an example could be how they arrive at school every day.
 If every day the child takes the same directions either by foot or by car, this can be considered a loop.
-So, the directions could be:

 Coding Concept 4: Branch